 In Australia, suicide is the leading cause of death for males and females aged between 15 and 44.
-In 2015, 3,027 people in Australia died by suicide.
-That's more than eight people every day.
+About 3,000 people in Australia per year take their own lives.
+That's almost eight people every day.
 For every suicide, there are tragic ripple effects for friends, families, colleagues and the broader community.

 We can all play a role in preventing suicide by looking out for possible warning signs, reaching out and talking about it.

 Why do people think about suicide?

 Sometimes, life can present overwhelming situations that can be difficult to deal with.
 When faced with these situations some people may consider suicide but not act on these thoughts, while others may believe these actions are their only option to relieve unbearable pain.
 People contemplating suicide feel hopeless and believe that they are alone in their struggles.

 What leads a person to consider suicide is complex and will vary from person to person, however, some of the factors that may increase a person’s risk of suicide include:

 - history of mental health conditions – such as depression, anxiety, bipolar and post-traumatic stress disorder (PTSD)